Rescuing schools post-pandemic: Ideas for using American Rescue Plan relief funds to support K-12 meal programs

 QuickSwitch wells from LTI, for instance, can serve hot, cold or frozen foods side by side at the same time and can switch between temperatures in an hour or less, allowing nutrition leaders almost limitless food holding and serving options.
 Taco bars, potato bars, poke bowls and more — all of it is easier than ever with the support of modern technology.

 The pandemic has caused schools to change how they serve students to ensure safety and appropriate social distancing.
 And some of those changes may be here to stay.

-At this district in Massachusetts, positive feedback from students about coronavirus-related moves is causing leaders to consider some permanent changes, like using ExpressLine from LTI to offer scattered grab-and-go stations throughout the school for easy, convenient pickup.
+At this district in Massachusetts, positive feedback from students about coronavirus-related moves is causing leaders to consider some permanent changes, like using scattered grab-and-go stations throughout the school for easy, convenient pickup.